DBoocock/erk_waves/README.md

-# Vertex model simulations of mechanochemical ERK waves with a persistent random walk
+# Vertex model simulations featuring ERK-density couplings and persistent random walk

 This software was developed using the user project template of Chaste.
 See the [User